-\item {\it traj($o_i$)}: trajectory from a starting point to object {\it $o_i$}.
-As shown in \ref{Fig trajectories and targets}, trajectory contains a set of points starting from a fixed position (slingshot in Angry Birds) to the connection point of the object.
-In Angry Birds, there can be at most two trajectories to reach a point under the influence of gravity, the lower trajectory and the upper trajectory.
-We define {\it traj($o_i$)} =$\{p_1,p_2,...,p_n\}$ to be a set of points that belong to one of the parabola trajectories and only $p_n\in o_i$.
+As shown in Figure \ref{Fig trajectories and targets} for object $o_3$, a trajectory may contain multiple connections starting from a fixed position (slingshot in Angry Birds) to the connection point of the object.
+The connections can be represented using a set of points denoted by the dotted lines in Figure \ref{Fig trajectories and targets}.